garethmarkel/PRScs.jl/README.md

 Current status:

-faster than PRScs just by virtue of the language (the command line arg parsing is much slower, but you can also just run the function)
+* still needs to be tested/verified on genetic data

 Future additions:
-more flexibility with the CS priors
+* more flexibility with the CS priors ?